in

 Written by Taiwo Afolayan

 Taiwo is a multinational award-winning Art & IT Consultant and a Certified Management Consultant.
-He is the Founder of Argitech Limited, Editor-in-Chief of The Fashionistar Africa, and an SDGs Advocate.
-He has over 7 years of experience in digital artistry, analytics, and photography.
+He is the Editor-in-Chief of The Fashionistar Africa, Founder of Argitech Limited, and an SDGs Advocate.
+He has over 10 years of experience in journalism, digital artistry, analytics, and photography.
 He enjoys listening to music, watching movies, and cycling.

 Attention: Put The TAP Doll’s Debut Collection On Your Radar Now